 NEW BLUES GIGS & FESTIVALS?

 BLUES HALL OF FAME: Remains open to the public down in Memphis, TN.
-The Hall now has extended its hours to SEVEN days from 10 AM to 5 PM Monday thru Saturday and 1 PM to 5 PM on Sunday.
+Stop in when you're in the area.
+The Hall has extended its hours to SEVEN days a week from 10 AM to 5 PM Monday thru Saturday and 1 PM to 5 PM on Sunday.
 Costs are $10 for adults and $8 for students ages 13 to 18.
-Take it in if you're there or plan to.

 BLUES BABY BIRTHDAYS:

-So once again LIFT up a glass of whatever floats your boat and wish each and everyone of the artists above a VERY, VERY HAPPY BIRTHDAY!
+So LIFT up a glass of whatever cranks your engine and wish each and every one of the artists above a VERY, VERY HAPPY BIRTHDAY!
 Some may be gone but their music lives on.
 If you'd like to know more about any of the above Google their name - most will show up in Wikipedia, Allmusic, Reverbnation, their own site or somewhere else on the web.

 BLUES RADIO CHARTS: